tryton/trytond/doc/topics/configuration.rst

 listen
 ~~~~~~

-Same as for `jsonrpc` except it have no default value.
+Same as for `jsonrpc` except it has no default value.

 webdav
 ------